 Increased costs from inflation and the need to upgrade aging infrastructure will require an increase in the price of water and electric services in 2023.

 At the Dec.
-6 public meeting, EWEB’s Board of Commissioners will be asked to approve a 2023 budget that includes the following rate increases, which are necessary to support utility operations and make needed infrastructure investments:
+6 public meeting, EWEB’s Board of Commissioners approved a 2023 budget that includes the following rate increases, which are necessary to support utility operations and make needed infrastructure investments:

 GENERAL SERVICE (GS)/COMMERICAL